Nirv-git/CVRPlayersOnlyMirror/README.md

 # How to

-  - Download the Asset files in this Github repo
+  - Download the Asset files in this Github repo, or get the UnityPackage from the Releases section on the right.
   - Example scene is provided as well as a prefab
   - The "TransparentBackground" is required for the mirror to work properly, however if you have other mirrors in your scene that are not using PlayersOnlyMirror, consider putting it on a different layer and show it on PlayersOnlyMirror's layers only.
 Other wise it will show up in other mirrors, such as a full mirror if PlayersOnlyMirror is also on.
 Resize as needed.